-Veterans and Eligible Spouses (including any special initiatives to serve the veteran population) Priority of Service (POS) for veterans and eligible spouses is explained to every customer upon entry to WSCB.
-Customers are identified as having served or the spouse of a veteran through an interactive conversation with trained staff members.
+Veterans and Eligible initiatives to serve Priority of Service spouses is explained WSCB.
+Customers the spouse of a veteran through an interactive conversation with trained staff members.
 Those who are eligible are connected with JVSG services and other POS-eligible programs.
 Veterans qualifying for JVSG services meet with a JVSG staff member for enrollment, employment assistance, and/or referral to additional services for barrier removal.